etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

     ./gradlew rx:generate.entities
     ```

     In turn, this command will initiate the Etendo RX's entity generation process.
-It will create essential directories and files such as `lib`, `src-db`, and `src-gen` within your Java package.
-These directories contain the libraries, database scripts, and generated source code crucial for your sub-application's operation.

     ![generate-entities.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/modules-rx.png)

     Verify the completion of this process and the accurate creation of all essential files and directories.

 3. **Migrate the 'lib' Directory:**
-    After generating entities, it is crucial to relocate the `lib` directory inside the directory of the created sub-application.
-Move the `lib` folder from `modules_rx/<RXJavapackage>/lib` to `modules/<javapakage>/<subapp-name>/lib`.
+    Move the `lib` directory from `modules_rx/<RXJavapackage>/lib` to `modules/<javapakage>/<subapp-name>/lib`.
 In our particular example, from the root of your Etendo environment, execute the following command to move the `lib` folder:

     ```bash title="Terminal"
-    mv modules_rx/com.etendorx.subapp.product/lib modules/com.etendoerp.subapp.product/subapp-product
+    mv modules_rx/com.etendorx.subapp.product/lib/ modules/com.etendoerp.subapp.product/subapp-product/
     ```

     ![generate-entities.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/lib-inside-modules.png)